Afreen2302/Afreen2302/README.md

 ----------------------------------------------------------------------

 #### About Me
 Welcome to my GitHub profile!
-I'm a dedicated and passionate student with a robust proficiency in Python, C, and MATLAB.
+I'm a dedicated and passionate student with a robust proficiency in Python, C, Linux, Networking, and Wi-Fi.
 My enthusiasm extends to areas like Digital Electronics, 5G Communication, and IoT, where I possess a solid foundation complemented by a keen interest in sensor technology.

 #### Professional Experience
 During 2023, I embarked on a two-month offline internship at Moog India Technology Center Pvt Ltd in Bangalore.
 This opportunity allowed me to refine my practical skills while gaining valuable industry insights.
 Moreover, I successfully completed a digital internship at Maven Silicon during the same period, focusing on Digital Electronics and mastering Verilog basics.